How to Make Coconut Whipped Cream

 - Delicious Easy Peach Pie

-It's best to use it right away or it will start to melt.
-If you need to store it, cover it and put it in the refrigerator.
+Storage: It’s best to use it right away, or it will start to melt.
+If you need to store it, cover it and refrigerate it.
 It will last up to 2 days.
-You may want to give it a good whisk before serving it if it's been in your fridge for a while.
+You may want to give it a good whisk before serving it if it’s been in your fridge for a while.

-You can pop it in the freezer.
-Just know in order to reuse it, you'll need to let it thaw and whip it again.
-It may be faster just to make a new batch!
+Freezing: You can pop it in the freezer.
+Just know that in order to reuse it, you’ll need to let it thaw and whip it again.
+It may be faster to make a new batch!

 Ingredients